nerdschoolbergen/javascript-best-practices/exercise-1/README.md

 :exclamation: In this workshop we are going to use the Node.js to run JavaScript code from the command line.

 :pencil2: Download the latest _Long Term Service (LTS)_ release from [Node.js](https://nodejs.org).
-As of october 2018, the latest LTS release is 8.12.0.
+As of october 2019, the latest LTS release is 10.16.3.
+(It's also OK to use a newer version, if you know what you are doing.)

 :pencil2: Open up a command line window (Command Prompt or Powershell in Windows or Terminal in macOS) and type the following command: